bastibe/annotate.el/README.md

 ### Incompatibilities:

-- you can't annotate org-mode source code blocks.
-- `form-feed-mode`.
-For unknown reasons, `form-feed-mode` erases all annotations (to be more precise: the `display` text properties of the line feed characters, which is what `annotate` uses to display it's annotations).
+- annotations in org-mode source blocks will be underlined, but the annotations don't show up.
+This is likely a fundamental incompatibility with the way source blocks are highlighted and the way annotations are displayed.

 This package is released under the MIT license.